Lityn: History

 The date of the foundation of the town is not known.
 The oldest mention of it is in the edict of Duke of Podilia Fyodor Koriatovych of 1391.
 Since 1566 Lityn was a royal city located in the Bracław Voivodeship of Poland.
 After the Second Partition of Poland in 1793 it was annexed by the Russian Empire.
 Since 1797 Lityn was a county seat of the Russian Podolia Governorate.
 Folk hero Ustym Karmaliuk was imprisoned here; the prison where he was detained is now a part of the museum named after Karmaliuk, which is situated in Lityn.

 In 1897 almost half of population of Lityn was practicing Judaism.
 Since March 1923, Lityn was a center of the Lityn Raion.

 On the eve of World War II, there were 1,410 Jews living in the city.
 Between July 17, 1941, and March 20, 1944, the town was occupied by the Nazi Germany.
 On August 20, 1941, 56 young Jews were murdered.
-On December 19, 1941, about 1,800 Jews were shot at the nearby military base.
-In the middle of April 1942, a limited shooting of skilled workmen took place.
-The remaining Jews were killed in the fall of 1942.
-According to different sources, about 3,353-4,000 Jews were murdered in Lityn.
-The anti-Jewish actions were carried out by German gendarmeria, accompanied by Ukrainian auxiliary police and a special SD commando.
-Some Jews from Lityn survived the war because they were deported to the Zhmerynka ghetto which remained under Romanian occupation.
+On December 19, 1941, about 1,800 Jews (including residents from surrounding areas) were shot at the nearby military base.